awsdocs/amazon-s3-userguide/doc_source/walkthrough1.md

 These object keys create a logical hierarchy with `Private`, `Development`, and the `Finance` as root\-level folders and `s3-dg.pdf` as a root\-level object\.
 When you choose the bucket name on the Amazon S3 console, the root\-level items appear as shown in the following image\.
 The console shows the top\-level prefixes \(`Private/`, `Development/`, and `Finance/`\) as root\-level folders\.
 The object key `s3-dg.pdf` has no prefix, and so it appears as a root\-level item\.

-![\[Console screenshot of the objects tab with the s3-dg.pdf object in the list.\]](http://docs.aws.amazon.com/AmazonS3/latest/userguide/images/walkthrough-10.png)